-\end{defn} The ideal $J(\KK)$ plays the role of ideal $J(X)=\phi^{-1}(\KK(X))$ introduced by Pimsner in \cite{p}.
-Roughly speaking, it consists of the elements for which the notion of coisometricity makes sense. \begin{prop} Let $\KK$ be an ideal in a right tensor $C^*$-precategory $\TT$.
-If $\pi=\{\pi_{nm}\}_{n,m\in \N}$ is a right tensor representation of $\KK$ in a $C^*$-algebra $B$, then the spaces
+\end{definition} The ideal $J(\KK)$ plays the role of the ideal $J(X)=\phi^{-1}(\KK(X))$ introduced by Pimsner in \cite{p}.
+Roughly speaking, it consists of the elements for which the notion of coisometricity makes sense. \begin{proposition} Let $\KK$ be an ideal in a right tensor $C^*$-precategory $\TT$.
+If $\pi=\{\pi_{n,m}\}_{n,m\in \N}$ is a right tensor representation of $\KK$ in a $C^*$-algebra $B$, then the spaces